Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Theory and Methods

 When the thickness becomes comparable to the wavelength, however, light is better viewed as coupling through a finite set of radiative and guided modes, and the number of usable optical channels grows with thickness.
 Yu, Raman, and Fan derived wave-optics bounds on the maximum achievable enhancement in nanophotonic textures as a function of thickness and in-plane periodicity,\cite{YuRamanFan2010} and Miller emphasized the more general thickness--functionality connection for broadband optics.\cite{MillerThickness2023} To capture this thickness-limited behavior without committing to a specific nanophotonic design, we introduce a normalized broadband enhancement function $g(t)\in[0,1]$ and define a thickness-dependent path-length enhancement factor:

 so that $F_{\mathrm{proxy}}=1$ in the no-light-trapping limit and $F_{\mathrm{proxy}}\to 4n^2$ only when sufficient thickness (and optical degrees of freedom) is available.
-In this work, we use $n=4.5$ as a representative TMD $n$ value (in general, $n=4.5$ of representative TMDs are ranged from 4.17 to 4.70, as summarized in Table S2, Supplement Information) and take a simple saturating proxy $g(t)=1-\exp(-t/t_0)$ with $t_0=200~\mathrm{nm}$ (see Supplement Information).
-When using this proxy in Eq.~(\ref{eq:beerlambert}), we approximate $F(E)\!\approx\!F_{\mathrm{proxy}}(t)$, and also discuss how wavelength-resolved bounds can be incorporated, when a specific device architecture is known (see Supplement Information).
+In this work, we use $n=4.5$ as a representative TMD $n$ value (in general, $n=4.5$ of representative TMDs are ranged from 4.17 to 4.70, as summarized in Table S2, Supporting Information) and take a simple saturating proxy $g(t)=1-\exp(-t/t_0)$ with $t_0=200~\mathrm{nm}$ (see Section 7, Supporting Information).
+When using this proxy in Eq.~(\ref{eq:beerlambert}), we approximate $F(E)\!\approx\!F_{\mathrm{proxy}}(t)$, and also discuss how wavelength-resolved bounds can be incorporated, when a specific device architecture is known.